robertu94/libpressio/docs/UsingTheExternalMetric.md

 `--type` type of the input data.
 Valid types include: "float", "double", "int8", "int16", "int32", "int64", "uint8", "uint16", "uint32", "uint64", "byte".

+## "Custom Defined" Command line Arguments

+It **is** guaranteed, that no future arguments will use names beginning with `external` and may be safely used for custom arguments specified by the user.

 ### Example Usage